A Walking Tour of Madrid, Spain

 The Mercado de San Ildefonso is smaller than Mercado de San Anton from the previous calle.
 This market had three-storeys, and the first two floors were filled with shops that sell food like tapas, pizza, juices, and even sushi!
 It was a foodie paradise with a fancy atmosphere.

-We continued with our walking tour, and passed by Calle de San Andres.
+We continued with our walking tour and passed by Calle de San Andres.
 Our tour guide showed us a pharmacy that was built in the 1920s and that recently closed down.
 It was closed down but its colorful hand-painted tiles containing advertisements of perfume and medicine continues to fascinate everyone who sees it.
 Oh, we were definitely in Malasaña all right.
 Everything was so fancy.

 It didn’t take long before we reached Plaza del Dos de Mayo, the heart of the Malasaña district.
-The name of the plaza was taken from the historical event that occurred in the 1800s, when the town locals rebelled against foreign invaders.
-Two statues that serve as tribute to the heads of the movement are located in the plaza.
+The name of the plaza was taken from the historical event that occurred in the 1800s when the town locals rebelled against foreign invaders.
+Two statues that serve as a tribute to the heads of the movement are located in the plaza.

-The Plaza del Dos de Mayo is a very, very, fancy place and a complete picture of a happy neighbourhood.
+The Plaza del Dos de Mayo is a very, very, fancy place and a complete picture of a happy neighborhood.
 It was surrounded with many attractive bars and cafes, which I noticed tended to have grandiose terraces.
 I could not help but wonder what it was like to have a cup of coffee while having that view.
 It would be excellent, I supposed.

 An interesting shop around the corner was a coffee shop called Libros.
 I’m not a very huge fan of books, but seeing the colorful and old-fashioned façade of the shop already made me very excited.
-I imagine that solid bookworms would scream and cause commotion if they were in my place.
+I imagine that solid bookworms would scream and cause a commotion if they were in my place.

 After walking a bit further ahead, we chanced upon another interesting shop and bar called Gorila Malasaña.
 It is a hipster bar with—you guessed it—a gorilla theme.
-If you’re not a fan of gorillas, the quaint feel of the bar, and the vintage interiors will surely make you a convert.
+If you’re not a fan of gorillas, the quaint feel of the bar and the vintage interiors will surely make you a convert.

 Our last stop for the day was at San Antonio de los Alemanes, a 17th century Roman Catholic church that has a Baroque architecture.
 What was perhaps most notable about the church, aside from its exterior, however, was the painting on its high, domed ceiling.
 It was especially haunting.